 Gett further stated that it will use this to further expand the service with the bank as well as more general business expansion.
 Including this loan, Gett has raised $622 million to date and the company is looking for funding at a valuation of around 2 billion in near future.

-The success of taxi booking app startup Gett again proved that with consistency and right approaches, It’s still possible to enter the crowded marketplace and be successful.
+The success of taxi booking mobile app Gett again proved that with consistency and right approaches, It’s still possible to enter the crowded marketplace and be successful.

 BlaBlaCar is another example of similar journey.
 The company did face its ups and downs but it is now a successful ride sharing app startup.
 In fact, BlaBlaCar’s success story teaches a valuable lesson of how with consistency and iteration, one can establish a million dollar taxi booking app startup.

-Before getting down to implementing your taxi booking app idea, consider analyzing competitors and their respective business model to build your app successfully to stand in the marketplace.
+Before getting down to implementing your Uber like taxi booking app idea, consider analyzing competitors and their respective business model to build your app successfully to stand in the marketplace.